blakgeek/cordova-plugin-revmob/README.md

 		console.error(['oh crap', err]);
 	});

-	// show a banner at the top the screen (if no arguments is passed it will default showing at the bottom) revmob.showBannerAd(true, function() {
+	// show a banner at the top the screen and resize the webview to make space for it revmob.showBannerAd(true, true, function() {
-		console.log('oh snap I got a banner at the bottom');
+		console.log('oh snap I got a banner at the top');
 	}, function(err) {
 		console.error(['oh crap', err]);
 	});

-	// show a banner at the bottom of the screen revmob.showBannerAd(false, function() {
+	// show a banner at the bottom of the screen and overlay the webview.  overlaying is useful if the space the banner has already been accounted for revmob.showBannerAd(false, false, function() {
 		console.log('what what see the banner at the bottom');
 	}, function(err) {
 		console.error(['oh crap', err]);
 	});

-	// hide the banner
+	// hide the banner but the keep the where it was occupied revmob.hideBannerAd(true, function() {
-	revmob.hideBannerAd(function() {
 		console.log('now you see me now you do not');
 	}, function(err) {
 		console.error(['oh crap', err]);
 	});

+	// hide the banner and release the space that it occupied revmob.hideBannerAd(true, function() {
+		console.log('now you see me now you do not');
+	}, function(err) {
+		console.error(['oh crap', err]);
+	});

+	// make space at the top of the screen for a banner that will be displayed later
+	// this will resize the webview
+    revmob.claimBannerAdSpace(true);

+	// make space at the bottom of the screen for a banenr that will be displayed later.
+	// if not argument is passed it will default to making the space at the bottom revmob.claimBannerAdSpace(false);

+    // release the space occupied the banner revmob.releaseBannerAdSpace();

-	// show and interstitial
+	// show an interstitial
 	revmob.showInterstitialAd(function() {
 		console.log('now that is a big ole interstitial');
 	}, function(err) {